 - Consider asking, “Are you worried about anything at this point?”
 This will give your student the opportunity to express any particular fears.

 - Encourage your student to seek support from fellow students.
 Advise your student to be alert to campus communications.

-If your student needs to talk with a professional, suggest that he or she visit Psychological Services (863-3476), the Office for Student Life (863-3145), or the Office of the Chaplain and Religious Life (863-2344).
-If you are concerned about your student and want to consult with a professional, please feel free to call Brown University Psychological Services (401-863-3476).
+If your student needs to talk with a professional, suggest that he or she visit Counseling and Psychological Services (CAPS) (863-3476), the Office for Student Life (863-3145), or the Office of the Chaplain and Religious Life (863-2344).
+If you are concerned about your student and want to consult with a professional, please feel free to call Brown University Counseling and Psychological Services (401-863-3476).